Rugby World Cup Betting Sites in Australia

 However, most of the time the cream does rise to the top and if you are going to have a few bets on the next Rugby World Cup your bank account might benefit if you follow our Rugby World Cup betting advice…

-- Pedigree Counts: As we stated earlier, shocks can and do happen in the Rugby World Cup.
+Pedigree Counts: As we stated earlier, shocks can and do happen in the Rugby World Cup.
 However, more often than not the rugby union superpowers come out on top when they play the minnows and it usually a question of how much they will win by.
 Look at betting on the handicap markets when there is a mismatch if you want to get a wager on at decent odds.

-- Head To Head: History has a habit of repeating itself in sports and the Rugby World Cup is no exception.
+Head-To-Head: History has a habit of repeating itself in sports and the Rugby World Cup is no exception.
 Some countries capitulate at the sight of the certain jersey.
 Ireland was considered one of the favourites before the last Rugby World Cup but the game was up for them when they faced New Zealand in the last 8.
 Ireland has never beaten the All Blacks in the Rugby World Cup, so if those two teams play again you’ll know what team to bet on!

 Betting Markets